olapiv/kth-data-intensive-computing/lab2/README.md

 8. Run `use avg_space; select * from avg;`

-    Now you should see some results
+    Now you should see the results

-[WIP]

 ## Task 2
 1. Run `$APP_HOME/run/jupyter_notebook.sh`